-On top of her academic accolades, Haas was named a CoSIDA All-District 4 honoree in 2015.
+On top of her athletic accolades, Haas was named a CoSIDA All-District 4 honoree in 2015.
 She appeared in all 34 games with 18 starts and averaged 22.3 minutes per game as a junior.
 Haas was named the team's Most Improved Player at the end of both her sophomore and freshman seasons with the Eagles.
 During her first year, she appeared in 32 games, making one start and averaged 12.0 minutes and 3.9 points, while shooting .353 from behind the arc.

 Prior to her time at FGCU, Haas was a standout at Magnificat High School where she was a three-year letterwinner and averaged 19.7 points and nearly three assists a game to earn a third team All-Ohio selection as a senior.
 She helped led the Blue Streaks to a 20-4 record and a Division I District Championship, which was the program's first since 2002.
 As a junior, she averaged 14.9 points, 3.4 rebounds, 1.9 assists and 1.8 steals and earned All-Ohio special mention, first team All-District and Cleveland Plain Dealer Player of the Week honors.